neverfap-deluxe/nfd-api/content/content_podcast/EP_10_my_personal_mental_health_routine.md

 - Mental health update
   -

+- Maybe you want a general overview.
+  - name, age, race, study, upbringing,

+- Let's talk about routines.
+  - I'll take you through a typical day.
+    - Wake up early.
+    -

+- Let's talk about my exercise and diet.
+  - I largely try and eat Paleo, high fat.
+  - 80/20 rule.

 - Let's talk first a bit about my beliefs and philosophies.
+  - Ultimately I'm about growth.
+  - I live a very stoic life.
+  - I recognise the value of hard work and grind.

-- Let's talk about routines.
+  - I'm about keeping things simple.

 - Let's talk about ambitions.
+  - My dream is to become a successful entrepeneur.
   -